dipdup-io/dipdup/docs/getting-started/project-structure.md

 | `sql` | SQL scripts to run from callbacks (`*.sql`) |
 | `types` | Codegened Pydantic typeclasses for contract storage/parameter |

+DipDup will generate all the necessary directories and files inside the project's root on `init` command.
+These include contract type definitions and callback stubs to be implemented by the developer.

 ## Type classes

 <!-- TODO: Move somewhere -->